Quick Start Screencast

 Select your Local running Execution Agent > Select connected Mobile device > Select your Mobile Application

-Now, you can see that your selected application opens on connected device.
-It lets you tap or type on desired object which has to be recorded.
+Now, you can see that your selected application opens on the connected device.
+It lets you tap or type on the desired object which has to be recorded.

-Here, you can see list of actions performed while recording along with objects and their properties.
+Here, you can see the list of actions performed while recording along with objects and their properties.

-Click on “Stop and Save” button to save recorded test steps to your test case.
+Click on the “Stop and Save” button to save recorded test steps to your test case.